 A Stage 2 meeting with the student should take place as soon as is practicable.
-It is imperative that the meeting is convened in a timely manner to reduce the likelihood of the concerns increasing.
-If agreed by the student, or in the opinion of the lead member of staff, necessary to protect the student's health, wellbeing and education, parents/carers should be informed and invited to attend.
-In most cases, parents and carers are likely to be invited to participate in a Stage 2 meeting, and this will be determined by the lead member of staff.
+It is imperative that the meeting is convened in a timely manner to reduce the likelihood of the concerns increasing. .
+In many cases, parents and carers are likely to be invited to participate in a Stage 2 meeting, and this will be determined by the lead member of staff, in addition to any other professionals that can support the discussion.